It is thought that the first people came to the North American continent from Asia.

 1844 (June 10th)

 Joseph Smith ordered that the offices of the Nauvoo Expositer be destroyed.
 City Marshall John Greene set light to the offices and they were destroyed.
-The owners of the Nauvoo Expositer reported Smith to the authorities in Hancock and a warrant was issued for the arrest of Joseph Smith.
+The owners of the Nauvoo Expositer reported Smith to the authorities in Hancock and a warrant was issued for his arrest.

 1844 (June 12th)